aschamarthi/wa-cr-warp/README.md

 The other two codes in the repository simulate the 2D Riemann problem by using WA-3 or WA-WENO-CR schemes.
 It takes 11s on an A100 using the WA-WENO-CR approach.

+I will add the multicomponent and multiphase codes at a later date.

 ## References

 1. Chamarthi, Hoffmann, Frankel — *A wave appropriate discontinuity sensor approach for compressible flows*, **Phys.
 Fluids** 35, 066107 (2023)